GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 ### default exports

 No clear way to add or substract functionality.
-Prefer default exports.
+Prefer named exports.

 ### Meta-programming and Proxy